-Starting each day in this way harnesses my creative output - I find it’s required!
+Starting each day in this way harnesses my creative output and grounds me!
 Content, writing, production, publishing, and communications have been an obsession since my pre-teens.
 In the late 80s and early 90s I could always be found with my late dad’s VHS camera recording myself or someone else.
 I would produce fashion shows or stage a documentary.
 At that time there was no social media to share it on so it just ended up on a home video cassette or got recorded over with a weekend movie like ‘Back to the Future’.

 The arts (especially music and dance) took a grip on me quite early.
 Not knowing how to harness my energy and curiosity, I went into quite structured industries.
 Since my 20’s I have amassed two decades in multi-industry content and communications settings, from the national press to NGO, from fashion to music & entertainment, from central government to entrepreneurs & startups.
 And as an independent consultant for more than 10 years I have helped build brands by extracting and articulating their message/mission/vision, all the way to creating EPK’s and reaching out to press on their behalf.